ginnox1/iCADdocs_online/ChartRead/ChartRead.md

     > :bulb: **Tip**: Control the visibility of the image (its transparency) from the `Workflow > Variable Editor` by changing *Transparency Value* as desired.

 1. Create the reference frame for the data set from `Workflow > Pick BBox Rectangle`.
-On the image, click on the left-bottom corner of the image, and then the top-right corner of the image, as accurately as you can.
-Both points represent the starting and ending ranges of the data to read in the axis.
+On the image, **click and drag ** from he left-bottom corner of the image to the top-right corner of the image.
+Start and finish accurately on the limits of the graph area.
+This will determine the accuracy of the chart reading process later.

 1. Go to `Workflow > Variable Editor` and set the data range.
 Also, specify the scaling for each axis, i.e., whether linear or log.